sous-chefs/visualstudio/README.md

 Set the `node['visualstudio']['source']` attribute to the download location of the VisualStudio ISO, for example: http://example.com/installs.
 Then add `'visualstudio::default'` to your runlist.
 The same source attribute is used for all editions, versions, and updates.

 By default this cookbook assumes you're installing VisualStudio 2012 Ultimate.
-If you'd like to install another edition set the 'edition' attribute to: 'professional', 'premium', or 'testprofessional'.
+If you'd like to install another edition set the 'edition' attribute to: 'community', 'professional', 'premium', or 'testprofessional'.
 If you'd like to install a different version set the 'version' attribute to: '2010', '2012', '2013', '2015'.

 If you need to install multiple different versions/editions of VisualStudio on the same node you must instead set the 'installs' attribute.
 If the installs attribute is set then the version and edition attributes are ignored.